vsprog/IdeaKeeper/README.md

 # IdeaKeeper
-It's an android application, that can be used as reminder or as notebook.
+Android application, that can be used as reminder or as notebook.
 All notes can be saved on the server.
 The implementation of the server is in "/IdeaKeeper/Idea_Keeper_server/" directory.